-The baggy jeans you hated as kids are now a trendsetter
+The baggy jeans you hated as kids are now a trendy

 Many fashion enthusiasts would agree that trends often experience a cyclical revival, and one comeback making an impact is the resurgence of baggy/oversized jeans.
-This return isn’t just a shift in fashion; it has become a “must-to-hop-on” trend in Nigeria and around the world, defying what was set by the sleek, skinny jeans era of the past decade.
+This return isn’t just a shift in fashion; it has become a “must-to-hop-on” trend in Nigeria, defying what was set by the sleek, skinny jeans era of the past decade.

 Once considered socially inappropriate or unfashionable, baggy jeans have made a triumphant return to the mainstream.
 What we all may agree was once a source of childhood embarrassment and a tag of being ‘uncool’—the baggy pants we probably all despised, growing up in the early era of trap music and social media—has now become a symbol of comfort and self-expression.